Midburn/resque-me/README.md

 For local development, we use the [dotenv gem](https://github.com/bkeepers/dotenv). copy `.env-example` to `.env` and configure the variables for your need.

 For production needs, follow your environment's best practices.
+For example, see Heroku's [Configuration and Config Vars](https://devcenter.heroku.com/articles/config-vars) & Amazon's EC2 [Using Environment Variables](http://docs.aws.amazon.com/opsworks/latest/userguide/apps-environment-vars.html).

 ### CONTRIBUTING